remonlam/docker-dca/chapters/orchestration/setup-swarm.md

 docker swarm init --advertise-addr 192.168.99.100

-Swarm initialized: current node (y7ah4hw3zqqrqtyobry897o1k) is now a manager.<br>
+Swarm initialized: current node (y7ah4hw3zqqrqtyobry897o1k) is now a manager.

-To add a worker to this swarm, run the following command:<br>
+To add a worker to this swarm, run the following command:

-    docker swarm join --token SWMTKN-1-1q7jja1jngryrtnsyk856g7z4658t24kjiv1751939uz22hfko-dk7um7zb6hzwiluzpovao84cy 192.168.99.100:2377<br>
+    docker swarm join --token SWMTKN-1-1q7jja1jngryrtnsyk856g7z4658t24kjiv1751939uz22hfko-dk7um7zb6hzwiluzpovao84cy 192.168.99.100:2377

-To add a manager to this swarm, run 'docker swarm join-token manager' and follow the instructions.<br>
+To add a manager to this swarm, run 'docker swarm join-token manager' and follow the instructions.
 ```

 Make sure you copy the "docker swarm join" string.<br>